neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 ***Q: How many points of divergence are there?***

-***Q: If you used this tree as a phylogeny for the three turtle species for which you calculated relatedness (Hawksbill, Loggerhead, and Green), wshich letter (A, B, or C) would correspond to each turtle species?***
+***Q: If you used this tree as a phylogeny for the three turtle species for which you calculated relatedness (Hawksbill, Loggerhead, and Green), which letter (A, B, or C) would correspond to each turtle species?***

 ⏸️ PAUSE here for class-wide discussion